 - Oily skin types may experience faster tattoo fading, while drier skin types may have longer-lasting results.

 - Exposure to sunlight, swimming, and exfoliating can all impact the longevity of an eyebrow tattoo.

 How Long Does Tattoo Eyebrows Last Than Microblading?

 Eyebrow tattooing differs from microblading regarding tools, techniques, and results.
 Eyebrow tattooing uses a traditional tattoo machine and can provide longer-lasting results than microblading.
-Typically, eyebrow tattoos can last anywhere from 1 to 3 years, while microblading lasts about one year.
+Typically, eyebrow tattoos can last anywhere from 2-3 years, while microblading lasts about one year.
 This difference in longevity is because tattoo ink is deposited more profoundly into the skin during eyebrow tattooing, resulting in a more permanent effect.

 On the other hand, microblading involves creating superficial cuts in the skin and implanting pigment in the top layer, which can fade faster.
 However, the longevity of eyebrow tattoos and microblading depends on various factors, such as skin type, aftercare, and individual healing process.

 - Immediately after the procedure, the tattooed area may appear red, swollen, and tender.